 Northern Lights College offers a 12 month Certificate* or two-year Diploma program.
 This program may be completed on a part- or full-time basis.
 Students may complete the program within their own community through online delivery.
 Face-to-face offerings may be available within the NLC region (contingent on student enrollment or special project offering).

 Graduates of the Education Assistant Diploma program can further their knowledge, skills and abilities working with children and youth in regular elementary and secondary classrooms.
 The Diploma program may lead to further laddering educational opportunities in the areas of Child and Youth Care and other educational related fields.

 Qualified Education Assistants are employed in public, private and independent schools around the province as a Special Needs Support Worker, Personal Care Attendant, and Playground and/or School Supervision Monitor.

 Location: Online/Distributed Delivery

 Start: September, January (full time or part time), or April (part time only)

 NLC Education Assistant Certificate graduates:

-- Letter of intent to continue their studies.
+- Letter of intent stating your desire to complete the EA Diploma.

 Applicants new to NLC: